LorenzoCorbella74/my-gen/README.md

 # @gen

-@gen is a simple, extensible command-line generator framework.
+**@gen** is a simple, extensible command-line generator framework for Node.js.
 It interprets a custom DSL to automate file operations, variable management, shell commands, and conditional logic for project scaffolding and scripting tasks.
-Why not using bash or python or make or just..., because it was fun create a new language and a new tool :)!
+Why not use bash, Python, Make, or Just...?
+Because it was fun to create a new language and a new tool! 😄

 ## Usage